gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 $$=\{𝐬∈𝐒(Z) ∣ p(𝐬)>0\}$$

-By definition, the active paths is subset of compatible paths.
+By definition, the active paths is a subset of compatible paths.
 Therefore, the **number of active paths** is bounded by the number of compatible paths

 $$|𝐒^+(Z)|≤|𝐒(Z)|.$$

-If an influece diagram has **zero inactive chance states** the number of active paths is equal to the number of compatible paths
+If an influence diagram has **zero inactive chance states** the number of active paths is equal to the number of compatible paths

 $$|𝐒^+(Z)|=|𝐒(Z)|.$$